 "None of us can predict what information our children will need to know twenty years from now, but we do know that to be successful they will need the ability to adapt as creative thinkers and problem-solvers.
 Our college will encourage young people to develop the highest human capacities and become citizens of the world."

 Please contact firstname.lastname@example.org to book your place.

-South Devon Steiner School is a co-educational Steiner Waldorf school catering for 3 to 19 year olds which follows the Steiner Waldorf curriculum.
+South Devon Steiner School is a co-educational school catering for 3 to 19 year olds and which follows the Steiner Waldorf curriculum.

-The school is situated in an idyllic location near Dartington and Totnes in Devon, surrounded by rolling hills, fields abundant with biodynamic vegetables, and on the doorstep of the majestic Dartmoor National Park and South Hams coastal areas.
+The school is situated in an idyllic location on 8 acres of grounds near Dartington in South Devon, nestled in the rolling hills on the doorstep of the Dartmoor National Park, surrounded by fields abundant with organic and biodynamic vegetables.